617076674/Spring_Notes/Spring_IoC_Container.md

 The `org.springframework.context.ApplicationContext` interface represents the Spring IoC container and is responsible for instantiating, configuring, and assembling the beans.
 The container gets its instructions on what objects to instantiate, configure, and assemble by reading configuration metadata.
 The configuration metadata is represented in XML, Java annotations, or Java code.
 It lets you express the objects that compose your application and the rich interdependencies between those objects.

 Several implementations of the `ApplicationContext` interface are supplied with Spring.
 In stand-alone applications, it is common to create an instance of `ClassPathXmlApplicationContext` or `FileSystemXmlApplicationContext`.
 While XML has been the traditional format for defining configuration metadata, you can instruct the container to use Java annotations or code as the metadata format by providing a small amount of XML configuration to declaratively enable support for these additional metadata formats.

+#### 什么是Configuration Metadata？

+Configuration metadata represents how you, as an application developer, tell the Spring container to instantiate, configure, and assemble the objects in your application.

+Spring configuration consists of at least one and typically more than one bean definition that the container must manage.
+XML-based configuration metadata configures these beans as `<bean/>` elements inside a top-level `<beans/>` element.
+Java configuration typically uses `@Bean`-annotated methods within a `@Configuration` class.

+#### 什么是BeanDefinition？

+A Spring IoC container manages one or more beans.
+These beans are created with the configuration metadata that you supply to the container (for example, in the form of XML `<bean/>` definitions).
+Within the container itself, these bean definitions are represented as `BeanDefinition` objects, which contain (among other information) the following metadata:

+- A package-qualified class name: typically, the actual implementation class of the bean being defined.

+- Bean behavioral configuration elements, which state how the bean should behave in the container (scope, lifecycle callbacks, and so forth).

+- References to other beans that are needed for the bean to do its work.
+These references are also called collaborators or dependencies.

+- Other configuration settings to set in the newly created object - for example, the size limit of the pool or the number of connections to use in a bean that manages a connection pool.

+#### 如何手动注册BeanDefinition？

+In addition to bean definitions that contain information on how to create a specific bean, the `ApplicationContext` implementations also permit the registration of existing objects that are created outside the container (by users).
+This is done by accessing the ApplicationContext's BeanFactory through the `getBeanFactory()` method, which returns the BeanFactory `DefaultListableBeanFactory` implementation. `DefaultListableBeanFactory` supports this registration through the `registerSingleton(..)` and `registerBeanDefinition(..)` methods.
+However, typical applications work solely with beans defined through regular bean definition metadata.

+##### 手动注册BeanDefinition存在哪些问题呢？